Redbot Security Offensive Operations

 FAQ

-What is wireless penetration testing?
+What does wireless penetration testing validate?

 What types of wireless networks are tested?